Law school applications: Tips for recommenders

 There is no prohibition on sharing a draft of your letter with the applicant.
 In fact, an applicant can often be helpful in reminding a recommender of something that might be missing, or in correcting any misinformation.
 But you should not feel obligated to show the student the letter either.
 It is really a point of personal preference for each recommender.

 You will not need to write a separate letter for each law school.
-Law school letters of recommendation are now centralized.
-You will write one letter, and either mail it along with a pre-printed form the student provides (from the Law School Admission Council) or upload it via a link provided in an email from LSAC (your choice—let the student know which you’d prefer).
+Law school applications are completely centralized.
+You will write one letter, and upload it via a link provided in an email from the Law School Admission Council (LSAC) which the student will have requested (there is still a way to submit a hard copy of a letter rather than an electronic version — if you need this modality, ask the student for instructions).
 LSAC will forward your letter to the schools the student applies to.
 If you have a strong connection to a particular law school—for example, you are an active alum, or have taught there—you can submit a specific letter to just that law school.
 Discuss with the student the specific procedures for this.
 Please keep a copy of the letter until the student confirms that LSAC has received it, just in case there is a mix-up.

 Questions?
 Feel free to contact the Pre-Law Advisor.